Dear Teachers of Chinese ELLs or Emergent Bilinguals:

 This moved me to tears.
 It’s really what we’ve been trying to achieve—to help kids feel their culture is represented in the curriculum, and recognized not as exotic, but as cool, and with a great sense of humor.
 Too often, I’ve seen Western texts reduce Chinese culture to triangular straw hats, fan dances and tyrannical parents—when there’s so much more.

-Another teacher in Minnesota emailed me to say that he was trying to reach a Chinese English Language Learner in his class who was withdrawn and quiet in his class, but after reading the stories in the Dim Sum Warriors App, she got very excited and started chatting excitedly about the stories, because they contained elements she recognized, and not in a condescending way.
+Another teacher in Minnesota emailed me to say that he was trying to reach a Chinese English Language Learner in his class who was withdrawn and quiet in his class, but after reading the stories in the Dim Sum Warriors WEB APP, she got very excited and started chatting excitedly about the stories, because they contained elements she recognized, and not in a condescending way.

 Dear Teachers of Chinese ELLs: